aofarrel/myco/doc/FAQs.md

 # FAQs

 ## What's the use case of each version of myco?
 Short answer: If you are are an LHJ or anyone else who has non-SRA TB samples lying around, use myco_raw.
 If your samples are on SRA, use myco_sra.
-If your samples should undergo as little processing (eg: cleaning, decontamination) as possible and you're okay with having less features, use myco_cleaned.
+If your samples should undergo as little processing (eg: cleaning, decontamination) as possible and you're okay with having less features, use myco_simple.

 Longer answer:
-* pairs of FASTQs which have been decontaminated and merged such that each sample has precisely two FASTQs associated with it: **myco_cleaned**
+* pairs of FASTQs which have been decontaminated and merged such that each sample has precisely two FASTQs associated with it: **myco_simple**
-  * if these are in Terra data table format, you may want to use **myco_cleaned_1samp**
+  * if these are in Terra data table format, you may want to use the **wrapper_example**
  * pairs of FASTQs which have yet to be decontaminated or merged:
      * if each sample has its FASTQs in a single array: **myco_raw**
-     * if each sample has its forward FASTQs in one array and reverse FASTQs in another array: [Decontam_And_Combine_One_Samples_Fastqs](https://dockstore.org/workflows/github.com/aofarrel/clockwork-wdl/Decontam_And_Combine_One_Samples_Fastqs), then **myco_cleaned** or **myco_cleaned_1samp**
+     * if each sample has its forward FASTQs in one array and reverse FASTQs in another array: [Decontam_And_Combine_One_Samples_Fastqs](https://dockstore.org/workflows/github.com/aofarrel/clockwork-wdl/Decontam_And_Combine_One_Samples_Fastqs), then **myco_simple**
      * a list of SRA BioSamples whose FASTQs you'd like to use **myco_sra**
      * a list of SRA run accessions (ERR, SRR, DRR) whose FASTQs you'd like to use: [convert them to BioSamples](https://dockstore.org/workflows/github.com/aofarrel/SRANWRP/get_biosample_accessions_from_run_accessions:main?tab=info), then **myco_sra**)